qsymmachus/dnd/2021-04 Carnivale Sewers/2021-04 Carnivale Sewers.md

 Small Barracks
 --------------

 This room looks like it was carved into the earth, the ceiling is held up with wooden beams.
 A few small beds and supplies are found here.
-If players search the supplies, they'll find some bread and cheese, a little skribane, and a cache of crossbow bolts.
+If players search the supplies, they'll find

+* Some bread and cheese
+* A little skribane
+* A cache of crossbow bolts
+* 8 potions of cure moderate wounds

 The Sewerways
 -------------